almostengr/light-show-extender/README.md

 assigned or static IP address, then I would recommend using the hostname.
 * "Temperature" should be the threshold that has to be reached before a high temperature alert is triggered.
 In warmer climates, you will want to set this value higher to prevent false alerts.
-Per the Raspberry Pi documentation, 60 to 65 s degrees Celsius is close to the upper operating limit of the Pi.
+Per the Raspberry Pi documentation, 60 to 65 degrees Celsius is close to the safe upper operating limit of the Pi.
 This value needs to be in degrees Celsius.

 ## Twitter Examples